Leesylvania State Park: History

 Today, only a small cornerstone of the Lee House remains.
-The house and its path were completely bulldozed in the 1950s to make way for a road.
+The house and its path were completely bulldozed in the 1950s to make way for a road, when increasing river pollution led to precipitous decline in both ducks and fish, and thus closure of both a hunting club and a commercial fishery on the site, and promoters established a pier for access to a gambling boat on the Potomac River on the Maryland side (which permitted gambling that was illegal in Virginia.
 A restored chimney of the Fairfax House remains.
-Henry Lee II and his wife, along with Henry Fairfax and his third wife are buried on the property.
-The sites and the cemetery are accessible by trail.
+Henry Lee II and his wife, along with Henry Fairfax and his third wife are buried in a small cemetery nearby.
+All five sites are accessible by trail.
 The Leesylvania Archeological Site was listed on the National Register of Historic Places in 1984.

 Recreation

 The park has a small group-only campground, five hiking trails, fishing pier, boat ramp, visitor center, natural sand beach, and four picnic shelters.